Navigating a progressive path towards an equitable Sri Lanka

 AN INDEPENDENT THINK TANk: Advocating for a system that REWARDs WORk, Not WEalth

-Sri Lanka’s economic crisis is widely attributed to local corruption, poor governance and mismanagement.
+Sri Lanka’s economic crisis was widely attributed to local corruption, poor governance and mismanagement.
 However, the country’s crisis is also enabled by flawed global systems, institutions and treaties.

 Borne out of our initial efforts in calling for debt justice, IPE is joining other campaigners, both locally and globally, to seek viable alternatives to mitigate against an unjust global economic order.

-Sri Lanka must engage globally to improve the well-being of its people and environment, and to work towards an equitable nation.
+With the election of a new government, Sri Lanka can engage globally to improve the well-being of its people and environment, and to work towards an equitable nation.

 Our vision and focus must therefore be both within the country and outside.
 In our globalised world economic order, it is imperative to shine a light on behaviour of institutions and governments both nationally and internationally.